bmw-tech/dart_apitool/README.md

 ```
 Changes in the implementation are not detected.

-### It has no idea what a Plugin, Swift or Kotlin is
-Any changes on platform-specific level are not detected.

-🪛 Changing the minSdkVersion?

-🪓 Updating your Podspec with breaking changes?

-`dart-apitool` won't care! 🤷

 ### Verdict

 You have to keep your eyes 👀 open and always remember the public API!